-Execution Mode Immediate Syntax INITRIO SAVEPRM & RESET Required to execute any changes made to the parameter value and to save in nonvolatile memory.
-Otherwise, the parameter value is reset to the last saved value at device power up.
-If no new parameter value was saved, then the value is set to the factory setting.
-See Also RINxxx, ROUTxxx, INITIO, INITPRM, CLEARALL Description Cancels all remote input or remote output assignments.
+Execution Mode Immediate Syntax INITRIO SAVEPRM & RESET Required to execute any changes made to the parameter value and to save in nonvolatile parameter value is reset to the last saved value at device power up.
+If no new parameter set to the factory setting. • • • • • • • • • • • • • • • • • • • • See Also RINxxx, ROUTxxx, INITIO, INITPRM, CLEARALL Description Cancels all remote input or remote output assignments.
 All remote input signal assignment values and all remote output signal assignment values are set to zero (0), unassigned.
 All remote inputs and outputs are reset for general purpose use.
-If the command RESET without SAVEPRM.
-The old I/O assignments remain effective until SA execute.
-Caution The INITRIO command writes to EEPROM.
-The EEPROM has a nom 100,000 write cycles.
-The INITRIO command should not be used at host controller) if it could possibly execute at high frequency.
-The accumulated write cycles is displayed when executing. utomatically (i.e. by a Example Command Description >INITRIO Enter Y to proceed, other key to cancel.
-Y 0(0) 0(0) 0(0) 0(0) 1(0) 0(0) 0(0) 0(0) #Reset the current RIO assignment to factory settings #Device response All I/O configurations are set to factory default.
-Execute SAVEPRM then RESET to activate new settings. #Device response
+If the command is executed accidentally, RESET without SAVEPRM.
+The old I/O assignments remain effective until SAVEPRM and RESET execute.
+AVEI KWI unu KESEI Caution The INITRIO command writes to EEPROM.
+The EEPROM has a not 100,000 write cycles.
+The INITRIO command should not be used a host controller) if it could possibly execute at high frequency.
+The accumulated write cycles is displayed when executing. automatically (i.e. by a Example Command Description Enter Y to proceed, other key to cancel.
+Y 0(0) 0(0) 0(0) 0(0) 0(0) 1(0) 0(0) 0(0 #Reset the current RIO assignment to factory settings #Device response